 Where tolerances are not specified, type tests are carried out at values not less severe than those specified in this standard.
-Unless otherwise specified, tests are carried out at the rated frequency \pm 5 %.
+Unless otherwise specified, tests are carried out at the rated frequency $\pm 5$ %.

-During the tests, no maintenance or dismantling of the samples is allowed.
+During the tests no maintenance or dismantling of the samples are allowed.

-For the tests of 9.8, 9.9, 9.10, 9.22.2 and 9.23, the RCBO is connected as follows:
+For the tests of 9.8, 9.9, 9.10, 9.22.2 and 9.23, the RCCB is connected as follows:

-- the connections are made by means of single-core, PVC-insulated copper cables; - the connections are in free air and spaced not less than the distance existing between the terminals; - the minimum length of each temporary connection from terminal to terminal is - 1 m for cross-sections up to and including 10 mm2, - 2 m for cross-sections larger than 10 mm2.
+- the connections are made by means of single-core, PVC-insulated copper cables; - the connections are in free air and spaced not less than the distance existing between the terminals; - the minimum length of each temporary connection from terminal to terminal is: - 1 m for cross-sections ≤ 10 mm; - 2 m for cross-sections > 10 mm.

-The tightening torques to be applied to the terminal screws are two-thirds of those specified in Table 14.
+The tightening torques to be applied to the terminal screws are two-thirds of those specified in Table 11.

-For RCBOs with dependent manual operation, an operating speed of 0,1 m/s \pm 25 % shall be used during actuation for the tests of 9.10 and 9.12.
-The speed is measured at the extremity when and where the operating means of the test apaparatus touches the actuating means of the RCBO under test.
-For rotary knobs, the angular velocity shall correspond substantially to the above conditions, referred to the speed of the operating means (at its extremities) of the RCBO under test.
+For RCCBs with dependent manual operation an operating speed of 0,1 m/s $\pm$ 25 % shall be used during actuation for the tests of 9.10 and 9.11 The speed is measured at the extremity when and where the operating means of the test apparatus touches the actuating means of the RCCB under test.
+For rotary knobs the angular velocity shall correspond substantially to the above conditions, referred to the speed of the operating means (at its extremities) of the RCCB under test.